Readek/Melee-Stream-Tool/README.md

 - I recommend you to set the Audio Fade Style to crossfade, just in case.
 - On the scene's right click menu, set it to Transition Override to the transition you just created.

+The interface will also update basic text files with the match info at `Resources/Texts/Simple Texts/` so you can add them to OBS with ease.

 ---

 ## Customizing stuff